If you find our article(s) valuable and you wish to support us to create more of such brilliant articles, CLICK HERE TO SUPPORT.

 If you think your religion is supreme and only you and your religious group members are heading to heaven/paradise, whiles the others are definitely going to hell or nowhere, close this article…It is not for people like you.
-In fact, I dislike people like you who think a group they belong is inherently supreme to others and do not make real effort to understand the dealings of others…
+In fact, I dislike people like you who think a group they belong are inherently supreme to others and do not make real effort to understand the dealings of others…

 Religion is a dicey subject and as such, many people avoid discussing it.
 Many of us are experts in our own Religions and are confident that we are on the right path.
-If our group is on the right path in a world where we have right or wrong, where is the other groups heading?
+If our group is on the right path in a world where we have right or wrong, where are the other groups heading?

 We have millions of books and holy writings to back our assumptions and claims of belonging to the right Religious group; I mean the one God says it is right for His children…

 What most of us lack is the strength to consider and understand the Religious practices and preaching of others.
 We have the best and yet we do not even know about what lies behind our walls.
 I am not sure how we got to know we are in the best since we have not sufficiently and objectively compared or given that of the others the necessary attention.

 God is practically, conceptually and imaginably difficult to understand.
 The mind of God can never be understood.
 And this is because, God does not directly deal with us, we deal with our selves.
 He deals with us through mankind.

 To understand the mind of God, we must understand and appreciate the minds of others, especially those who do not belong to our Religious group.
 Instead of us embracing the principle of unity in diversity, when it comes to Religion, we seem to entrench diversity with trivial assumptions and proclamation.